sahani-deriv/flutter_3_migration_docs/README.md

 # Upgrading Flutter Multipliers

+This document contains the list of changes that need to be made to upgrade the Flutter Multipliers project to the 3.10.1 version of Flutter.

+You may find out about new amazing things in Dart 3.0 that comes with this upgrade [here](dart_3_things.md).

 ## Errors and Warnings

 - Import conflict with `lib/core/presentation/widgets/badge.dart` and `material.dart`.
 We must use `as` prefix to avoid this conflict.